defenxor/dsiem-rs/docs/telemetry.md

 - `eps` : The rate of events/second processed by Dsiem.

+- `queue_length`: Total current events backend's receive queue, waiting to be processed.

-- `ttl_directives`: Total number of directives assigned to the node.
+- `directives_ttl`: Total number of directives assigned to the backend node.
 This is only checked at startup and never changes afterwards.

-- `active_directives`: Total number of directives that are actively having a backlog.
+- `directives_active`: Total number of directives that are actively having a backlog.

+- `events_rcvd`: The number of events received by a backend node _since the last measurement_.
+Measurement is done every 10s, and this counter will reset back to 0 after that.
+The purpose is to be able to detect connectivity issues between the node and NATS.

+- `events_matched`: The number of events matching any directive _since the last measurement_, so this will also reset every 10s.
+Together with `directives_active`, this can help evaluate the effectiveness of current directive assignment in multiple backend nodes scenario.

 - `backlogs`: The number of backlogs currently active on the system.

-- `queue_length`: Total current events in queue, waiting for directive manager to pickup.

-- `matched_events`: The number of events matching any directive _since the last measurement_.
+- `backlogs_timedout`: The number of backlogs that are not processing event fast enough to sustain the EPS set in `max_eps`.
+This doesn't mean that these backlogs are currently dropping or skipping events.
+Events will likely be skipped only if incoming matching events to those backlogs in the future consistently hit the `max_eps` rate.

 - `avg_proc_time_ms`: Average backlog's processing time for a single event, in milliseconds.
 This resets to 0 together with `matched_events` if there is no matching events since the previous measurement.

 Here's an example of Thanos frontend displaying the graph of `avg_proc_time_ms`.
 Prefix `dsiem_` is added to all metrics for easier search experience.
 Prometheus supports advanced queries and can be set to send alerts when a certain baseline/threshold is breached.